 Vaison-la-Romaine, a medieval town with roman ruins

 Vaison-la-Romaine lies at the foot of the Dentelles de Montmirail between the Rhone Valley and Mont Ventoux.
 It actually used to just be called 'Vaison'.
-But in the early 20th century, the Abbot Sautel discovered the Roman theater, and so it was renamed Vaison-la-Romaine.
+However, in the early 20th century, the Abbot Sautel discovered the Roman amphitheater and so it was renamed Vaison-la-Romaine.

 The river Ouvèze flows through the village and under the old 2000-year-old Roman bridge, which is still in use today.
 In fact, this picturesque town has a large collection of ancient ruins.
 We took the opportunity to visit the bridge and the theater while we were there.